Christopher-Schulze/Torwell/README.md

 ## 📱 Mobile
 Experimental Capacitor configuration is provided in [docs/Mobile.md](docs/Mobile.md).
 Use `task mobile:android` or `task mobile:ios` to build the mobile apps.
 The mobile build communicates with the Rust backend over a small HTTP bridge running on port 1421 when compiled with the `mobile` feature.
+Guidance for using a Hardware Security Module is available in [docs/HSM.md](docs/HSM.md).

 ## 🔐 Security Findings
 Aktuelle Erkenntnisse aus Audits sind im Dokument [docs/SecurityFindings.md](docs/SecurityFindings.md) zusammengefasst.